Saint Maud: Release

-The film had its world premiere at the Toronto International Film Festival on 8 September 2019.
-Shortly after, A24 and StudioCanal acquired U.S. and U.K. distribution rights to the film.
+Saint Maud had its world premiere at the Toronto International Film Festival on 8 September 2019.
+Shortly afterwards, A24 and StudioCanal acquired North American and UK distribution rights to the film, with Diaphana Distribution acquiring French distribution rights and Sony Pictures Worldwide Acquisitions acquiring rights for all remaining territories.
 It also screened at Fantastic Fest on 19 September 2019, and the BFI London Film Festival on 5 October 2019.
 The film went on to receive a Special Commendation in the Official Competition section of the London Film Festival, with the jury president, Wash Westmoreland, saying, "This dazzling directorial debut marks the emergence of a powerful new voice in British cinema."